rchereji/qMNase-seq/README.md

 # qMNase-seq
-Custom MATLAB scripts used for analyzing quantitative MNase-seq data.
+This repo contains custom MATLAB scripts used for analyzing quantitative MNase-seq data.